CastosHQ/Seriously-Simple-Stats/readme.txt

-=== SSP Stats ===
+=== Seriously Simple Stats ===
 Contributors: hlashbrooke
 Donate link: http://www.hughlashbrooke.com/donate
-Tags: wordpress, plugin, template
+Tags: seriously simple podcasting, stats, statistics, listeners, analytics, podcast, podcasting, ssp, free, add-ons, extensions, addons
-Requires at least: 3.9
+Requires at least: 4.2
-Tested up to: 4.0
+Tested up to: 4.4
 Stable tag: 1.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This is where you craft a short, punchy description of your plugin
+Complete analytics and stats tracking for Seriously Simple Podcasting.

 == Description ==

-This is where you can give a much longer description of your plugin that you can use to explain just how it awesome it really is.
+Complete analytics and stats tracking for Seriously Simple Podcasting.

 == Installation ==

-Installing "SSP Stats" can be done either by searching for "SSP Stats" via the "Plugins > Add New" screen in your WordPress dashboard, or by using the following steps:
+Installing "Seriously Simple Stats" can be done either by searching for "Seriously Simple Stats" via the "Plugins > Add New" screen in your WordPress dashboard, or by using the following steps:

 1. Download the plugin via WordPress.org
 1. Upload the ZIP file through the 'Plugins > Add New > Upload' screen in your WordPress dashboard